newrelic/helm-charts/.github/ISSUE_TEMPLATE/bug_report.md

 **What you expected to happen?**

-Describe what you expected to happen.
-Please, avoid saying "it works".
+Please avoid saying "It should just work".

 **How to reproduce it?**